 On January 24, 2019 from 11:15 a.m.-1:00 p.m., the Centre for Human Rights, Equity and Inclusion (REI) is hosting its 10th Annual Inclusion Day celebration.

-Inclusion Day 2019 will explore the theme innovation through inclusion –a triplet of compelling presentations from three global leaders on the creative potential of belonging.
-The presentations will be followed by a brief period of Q&A.
+Inclusion Day 2019 will explore the theme, innovation through inclusion – a quartet of compelling presentations from four global leaders on the creative potential of belonging.
+The presentations will be followed by a brief period of Q&A. REGISTER HERE.

 Associate Dean, Professor, University of Oklahoma, Arts Executive, Concert Artist